-- Maintain the certification of the Marine Stewardship Council (MSC) certified fisheries - Evaluate options and implement plans to assess further fisheries against world's best practice standards - Develop additional and/or alternative options to assure our customers of the provenance and performance of our fisheries - · Actively participate in MSC and ASF governance - Publicly promote the high standards that we have set for our fisheries, how we are achieving these, and noting those that are above what are required under New Zealand law.
+- Maintain Marine Stewardship Council (MSC) certification and extend this to other fisheries - Evaluate options and implement plans to assess further fisheries against world's best practice standards - Develop additional options to assure our customers of the provenance and performance of our fisheries - Actively participate in MSC and ASF governance - Publicly promote the high standards that we have set for our fisheries, how we are achieving these, and noting those that are above what are required under New Zealand law.

-- Our main fisheries are MSC certified without conditions - Further fisheries are progressed towards MSC or a similar standard through Fisheries Improvement Plans - International recognition for the high standards our fisheries are achieving.
+- Our main fisheries are MSC certified without conditions - Further fisheries are progressed towards MSC or a similar standard through Fisheries Improvement Plans - International recognition for the high standards our sustainable fisheries are achieving.